Guides + Tips Spring in Korea

 12. Seoul National University | 서울대학교

-Address: 서울대학교 유전공학특화창업보육센터 105-1동 [Naver Map]
+Address: 서울대학교 유전공학특화창업보육센터 105-1동

 Most of the university campuses in Korea are brimmed with clusters of cherry trees including Seoul National University (SNU), one of the top three institutions in the country.
 Its main campus in Gwanak district is where you can find bundles of the blossoming trees, in which the peak season normally falls late in April in accordance with its higher elevation of the Gwanak Mountain foothill.
 Exploring the school is also a piece of cake since there are four bus routes shuttling in and out: 02, 5511, 5513, and 5516.
-For this coming flower season, you should hop on the Nakseongdae bound bus: 02, and alight at the stop number 21289 by the Genetic Engineering Department – a long line of the cherry blossoms awaits~????
+For this coming flower season, you should hop on the Nakseongdae bound bus: 02, and alight at the stop number 21289 by the Genetic Engineering Department – a long line of the cherry blossoms awaits~

 There you have it – all the recorded spots to see cherry blossoms in Seoul!
 Which one is your favorite?